uu-his/Methods/README.md

 #### Tutorial
 * In this tutorial the students will be familiarized with the relation between 'conventional' and digital historical scholarship (or between 'close reading' and 'distant reading'), and with the opportunities of frequency analyses ('counting words') for the study of history.

+#### Assignment
+* Writing R-scripts.
+A small assignment based on the work of the two lab sessions will have to be handed in on Friday, Sept.
+28th.
+The main point of this exercise is that we can provide feedback on your script and catch any mistakes that could be hard to see during the lab sessions.

+### Week 5: unstructured data 2 - KWIC & ngrams

 #### Lab session
 * preprocessing of the newspaper corpus
 * frequency analysis in R

-#### Assigment
-* Send the instructors a paper proposal via email no later than Friday (Sep 29th).

-### Week 5: unstructured data 2 - KWIC & ngrams

 #### Readings
 * Jean-Baptiste Michel et al. 'Quantitative Analysis of Culture Using Millions of Digitized Books', _Science_ 331 (2011), pp. 176 -182
 * Franco Moretti, Dominique Pestre, ‘Bankspeak.
 The language of World Bank Reports’, _New Left Review_ 92 (2015) 75-99.

 #### Tutorial
 * In this tutorial, we will discuss literature that may further illustrate the pros and cons of distant reading for the study of history.
-The students will be introduced in n-grams and n-gram viewers.
+The students will be introduced to n-grams and n-gram viewers.

+#### Assigment
+* Send the instructors a paper proposal via email no later than Friday (Oct 5th).

+### Week 6

 #### Lab session
 * n-gram analysis in R
 * KWIC analysis in R

-### Week 6: unstructured data 3 - relational analysis

 #### Readings
 * P. Baker, C. Gabrielatos, and T. McEnery, 'Sketching Muslims: A Corpus Driven Analysis of Representations Around the Word "Muslim" in the British Press, 1998-2009', _Applied Linguistics_ 34 (2013) 255-278.